wp-plugins/hungryfeed/readme.txt

 == Upgrade Notice ==

-= 1.5.4 =
+= 1.5.5 =
-* further adjustments to error reporting
+* fixed incorrect item count when using filter and max_items together

 == Changelog ==

+= 1.5.5 =
+* fixed incorrect item count when using filter and max_items together

 = 1.5.4 =
 * further adjustments to error reporting